Engee documentation

 0x20

-readavailable - performs reading of available buffered data from the stream.
+readavailable — reads the available buffered data from the stream.

 Details

-If there is data in the stream that has not yet been read, the function will return that data.
-Actual I/O is only performed if the data has not yet been buffered.
-If there is no data in the buffer, the function will return an empty byte array.
+If there is data in the stream that has not been read yet, the function will return this data.
+The actual I/O is performed only if the data has not been buffered yet.
+If there is no data in the buffer, the function returns an empty byte array.

-The amount of data returned will be implementation dependent, for example, it may depend on the internal choice of buffer size.
-Other functions such as read should generally be used instead.
+The amount of data returned will depend on the implementation, for example, it may depend on the internal buffer size selection.
+Instead, you should generally use other functions such as read.

 IOS=open("sample1.json", "r") # opens the file in read mode and writes it to the contents of the IOS I/O buffer